United Nations Convention on the Law of the Sea: Part XII – Protecting the marine environment

 Part XII of UNCLOS contains special provisions for the protection of the marine environment, obligating all states to collaborate in this matter, as well as placing special obligations on flag states to ensure that ships under their flags adhere to international environmental regulations, often adopted by the IMO.
 The MARPOL convention is an example of such regulation.
 Part XII also bestows coastal and port states with broadened jurisdictional rights for enforcing international environmental regulation within their territory and on the high seas.

-Biodiversity beyond national jurisdiction

-In 2017, the United Nations General Assembly (UNGA) voted to convene an intergovernmental conference (IGC) to consider establishing an international legally binding instrument (ILBI) on the conservation and sustainable use of biodiversity beyond national jurisdiction (BBNJ).
-This is considered necessary because UNCLOS does not currently provide a framework for areas beyond national jurisdiction.
-There is a particular concern for marine biodiversity and the impact of overfishing on global fish stocks and ecosystem stability.
-The IGC convened a total of six sessions in 2018, 2019, 2022 and 2023 to negotiate the text for the BBNJ legal instrument.
-Progress was made in the four main elements: marine genetic resources (MGRs), benefit sharing using area-based management tools (ABMTs) including marine protected areas (MPAs), environmental impact assessments (EIAs) and capacity building and the transfer of marine technology (CB&TT).
-The fifth round of talks in August 2022 failed to produce an agreement, due in part to significant disagreements over how to share benefits derived from marine genetic resources and digital sequence information.
-Agreement on a text was reached on 4 March 2023, after the sixth round of talks at the UN in New York.
-The European Union pledged financial support for the process of ratification and implementation of the treaty.
+High Seas Treaty

 Parties

 The convention was opened for signature on 10 December 1982 and entered into force on 16 November 1994 upon deposition of the 60th instrument of ratification.
-The convention has been ratified by 168 parties, which includes 164 UN member states, 1 UN Observer state (Palestine) and two associated countries (the Cook Islands and Niue) plus the European Union.
+The convention has been ratified by 171 parties, which includes 167 UN member states, 1 UN Observer state (Palestine), two non-member states (the Cook Islands and Niue) and the European Union.